 Phase Four – Higher education, recreation, entertainment* and the arts (such as zoos and museums), religious gatherings (at 33% capacity) and social gatherings of up to 50 people, TV and film production, professional sports (without fans).

-*Malls, gyms, casinos, and movie theaters are being considered high-risk indoor activities and are being studied more closely to determine when they will be safe to reopen.
+*Malls, gyms, casinos, and movie theaters are considered high-risk indoor activities and are being studied more closely to determine individual reopening criteria.

 Phase One – May 26